MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Test-Json.md

 ### -SchemaFile

 Specifies a schema file used to validate the JSON input.
-When used, the `Test-Json` returns `$True` only if the JSON input conforms to the Schema defined in the file specified by the **SchemaFile** parameter.
+When used, the `Test-Json` returns `$true` only if the JSON input conforms to the schema defined in the file specified by the **SchemaFile** parameter.

 For more information, see [JSON Schema](https://json-schema.org/).